How is influenza (flu) treated?

 Most people with influenza who are otherwise healthy do not need special drugs or treatments.
-If you have influenza, you should:
+If you have the flu, you should:

 Note: Adults should not give aspirin to children or adolescents with fevers due to the association with Reye's syndrome, a rare disorder that causes brain and liver damage.

-If you are seriously ill, your health care provider might order an antiviral drug for you.
+If you are seriously ill, your doctor might order an antiviral drug for you.
 Antiviral drugs for influenza include oseltamivir phosphate (Tamiflu®); zanamivir (Relenza®); peramivir (Rapivap®); and baloxavir (Xofluza®).

 This drug is approved to treat influenza in patients who are two weeks of age and older, and it works best in people who have had the flu for fewer than two days.
-It is also approved for the prevention of flu in patients who are one year of age and older.
+It is also approved to prevent flu in patients who are one year of age and older.
 There is a generic version of this product available, but it costs nearly as much as the brand name.
 Potential side effects include nausea, vomiting, nosebleeds, headaches and tiredness.

 Infections from bacteria are more likely when you have influenza.
 Healthcare providers treat these bacterial infections with antibiotic drugs.
 Common secondary infections include: